The universal language of HDF-EOS

 HDF-EOS files are self-describing, aiding scientific data processing.
 For each data object in an HDF file, predefined tags identify information such as the data type, dimensions, and the locations within the file.
 The self-describing capability makes it possible to fully understand the structure and contents of a file from the information stored in the file alone.
 "If the information is packaged in another piece of documentation, such as a README file, it may get separated from the actual data file," said Klein.
 "In the history of packaging scientific data, that separation risk has always been a major problem."

 Despite the obvious advantages, however, resistance to HDF-EOS has stalled universal acceptance of the standard.
-The results of a 1999 user-preferences survey, conducted by the National Snow and Ice Data Center (NSIDC) for the Geoscience Laser Altimeter System (GLAS) project, indicate that about 50 percent of users prefer a flat binary format to HDF-EOS.
+The results of a 1999 user-preferences survey, conducted by NASA's National Snow and Ice Data Center (NSIDC) DAAC for the Geoscience Laser Altimeter System (GLAS) project, indicate that about 50 percent of users prefer a flat binary format to HDF-EOS.
 A flat binary file is typically compact and can enable users to access data more quickly than a standard data format.
 "Some scientists have been using their own formats for a long time," said Klein.
 "They don't want to pay someone to write their data in a new format.""Because of all the capabilities it offers, HDF is a complicated file format," said Folk.
 "Many scientists are used to getting data in flat binary files, so there is some resistance to working with a large, complex package."

-According to Siri Jodha Singh Khalsa, ECS Science Outreach Liaison at the NSIDC DAAC, utilities included with the HDF software package can export data in an HDF-EOS file to a simple, binary format, which can then be accessed using any visualization software package.
+According to Siri Jodha Singh Khalsa, ECS Science Outreach Liaison at NSIDC DAAC, utilities included with the HDF software package can export data in an HDF-EOS file to a simple, binary format, which can then be accessed using any visualization software package.
 "The resistance is there if you don't already have the HDF software and you're used to reading data in a different format," said Khalsa.
 "But for the new data user, there seems to be a preference for HDF."

 While resistance may stem partially from user reluctance to learn a new tool, some user objections represent legitimate concerns.
 First, the number of software programs that support HDF-EOS is limited.
 Since Terra was launched less than a year ago, archives are only now beginning to fill with data.
 "As the instrument calibration improves more users will appear, and the demand for applications will follow," said Klein.
 "But right now, there isn't much choice from commercial software companies."